Please help! Bathroom Ruined!

 I agree with ajax.
 Have a look on this site for pictures and threads of bathrooms that have been 'ruined', from dodgy tiles or dodgy tilers etc. I don't think its quite in the ruined bathroom category myself.

 I think that this is an unfortunate isolated rogue tile problem, that almost certainly has got wet.
-Hopefully it is through the mark on the glaze or a small hole in the silicone (& not anything else, not that it looks like a leak or anything)
+Hopefully it is through the mark on the glaze or a small hole in the Silicon (& not anything else, not that it looks like a leak or anything)

-If it happened on my job i would replace the tile and re-silicone free of charge.
+If it happened on my job i would replace the tile and re-Silicon free of charge.
 Call the tiler, he should know if there was any spares. find or buy a tile or 2 & ask him to come around to have a look.
 If he has to travel more than a few miles i would definately offer the tiler £20-30quid for diesel..

 Replies